DeviCatOutlet/devicatoutlet.github.io/devicat.md

 # About
 ![](img/dc.png)

 Hello!
 I am the artist & owner of my business called DeviCat Design Studios.
 I stream on Twitch full-time sharing my process of cute digital art.
-My goals with creating art & streaming are to share what brings me joy in the hopes of inspiring others.

 I hope these creations bring a smile to your face and a warmth in your heart. ♡